lbryio/lbry-sdk/docs/index.md

 Make a new name claim and publish associated data to lbrynet

 Args:
-    'name': name to be claimed, string
+    'name': str, name to be claimed, string
-    'file_path': path to file to be associated with name, string 'bid': amount of credits to commit in this claim, float 'metadata': metadata dictionary
-    optional 'fee'
+    'bid': float, amount of credits to commit in this claim, 'metadata': dict, Metadata compliant (can be missing sources if a file is provided) 'file_path' (optional): str, path to file to be associated with name, if not given the stream from your existing claim for the name will be used 'fee' (optional): dict, FeeValidator compliant
 Returns:
     'success' : True if claim was succesful , False otherwise 'reason' : if not succesful, give reason
-    'txid' : txid of resulting transaction if succesful 'nout' : nout of the resulting support claim if succesful 'fee' : fee paid for the claim transaction if succesful 'claimid' : claimid of the resulting transaction
+    'txid' : txid of resulting transaction if succesful 'nout' : nout of the resulting support claim if succesful 'fee' : fee paid for the claim transaction if succesful 'claim_id' : claim id of the resulting transaction
 ```

 ## reflect